Distributed Prescribed-Time Observer for Nonlinear Systems in Block-Triangular Form: Abstract

 \section{Abstract}

 This paper proposes a distributed prescribed-time observer for nonlinear systems representable in a block-triangular observable canonical form.
-Using a weighted average of neighbor estimates exchanged over a strongly connected digraph, each observer estimates the system state despite limited local sensor measurements.
+Using a weighted average of neighbor estimates exchanged over a strongly connected digraph, each observer estimates the system state despite the limited observability of local sensor measurements.
 The proposed design guarantees that distributed state estimation errors converge to zero at a user-specified convergence time, irrespective of observers' initial conditions.
-To achieve this prescribed-time convergence, distributed observers implement time-varying local output injection gains that asymptotically approach infinity as the prescribed time is approached.
-The theoretical convergence is rigorously proven and validated through numerical simulations.
+To achieve this prescribed-time convergence, distributed observers implement time-varying local output injection gains that monotonically increase and approach infinity at the prescribed time.
+The theoretical convergence is rigorously proven and validated through numerical simulations, where some implementation issues due to increasing gains have also been clarified.